In the Beginning

 Many well-loved stalwarts of the fair have passed on – Fred Cox, Bert Randall, Toby Pridmore, the Rodericks from the Abinger Hatch, and so many more.
 But they will all be hovering around on the 50th, keeping a watchful eye on how things are going.
 So many years, so many friends and so many memories.

-June Broomer
+by June Broomer

-The Mediaeval Fair
+The Medieval Fair

-As the pilgrims called at churches such as St. James', Abinger, on or near their route, the villagers held churchyard fairs to give them food, drink and entertainment, in return for which the pilgrims often put on a play.
+As the pilgrims called at churches such as St. James’, Abinger, on or near their route, the villagers held churchyard fairs to give them food, drink and entertainment, in return for which the pilgrims often put on a play.
 The present Old Fair of Abinger, which was begun in 1956 by the then rector, Dr. C.T.
 Chapman, and is in aid of local and national charities, commemorates these churchyard fairs and is held annually, usually on the second Saturday in June on the village green by the church.
-The villagers are in mediaeval costume.
+The villagers are in medieval costume.

 It was on this green that for some years up to 1933 on the festival of the patron saint of St. James a pleasure fair was held although some 215 years before it was spoken of by Aubrey as “a fair kept on St. James’ Day for cattle, etc. … now much decayed”.
 At that time churchyards had become places of assembly and trading (as was the custom originally in pagan burial places) and these had to be prohibited by statute.